-The Quest 155 dehumidifier can be installed in a variety of locations to meet the owner's needs as listed below.
+The Quest 335 dehumidifier can be installed in a variety of locations to meet the owner's needs as listed below.
 In all cases keep the following cautions in mind:

-- " Place the Quest 155 dehumidifier on supports that raise the base of the unit 6" above the secondary drain pan so a P-trap can be installed.
-See Section 4.3. - " The Quest 155 dehumidifier may be suspended with steel hanger, straps, or a suitable alternative from structural members.
-Don't hang from sides or ends.
-See section 4.4 for hanging diagram. - " If installing on ground, use included plugs to cover hanging locations on top of the machine. - " If hanging machine in air, use included plugs to cover holes in base pan for leveling feet. - " The minimum floor area of the room shall be 28m (square meters). - " Keep any required ventilation openings clear of obstruction. - " Ducts connected to the dehumidifier shall not contain a POTENTIAL IGNITION SOURCE. - " Supply and return air shall be directly ducted to the space.
-Open areas such as false ceilings shall not be used as a return air duct.
+- Place the Quest 335 dehumidifier on supports that raise the base of the unit 6" above the secondary drain pan so a P-trap can be installed.
+See Section 4.3. - The Quest 335 dehumidifier should not hang from sides or ends.
+See section 4.4 - If installing on ground, use included plugs to cover hanging locations on top of the machine. - If hanging machine in air, use included plugs to cover holes in base pan for leveling feet. - The minimum floor area of the room shall be 28 m2 (square meters). - · Keep any required ventilation openings clear of obstruction; - Ducts connected to the dehumidifier shall not contain a POTENTIAL IGNITION SOURCE; - Supply and return air shall be directly ducted to the space.
+Open areas such as false ceilings shall not be used as a return air duct;